 This health plan covers outpatient dialysis when it is furnished for you by a hospital; or by a community health center; or by a free-standing dialysis facility; or by a physician.
 This coverage also includes home dialysis when it is furnished under the direction of a covered provider.
 Your home dialysis coverage includes: non-durable medical supplies (such as dialysis membrane and solution, tubing, and drugs that are needed during dialysis); the cost to install the dialysis equipment in your home up to \$300; and the cost to maintain or to fix the dialysis equipment.
-Blue Cross and Blue Shield will decide whether to rent or to buy the dialysis equipment.
-If the dialysis equipment is bought, Blue Cross and Blue Shield keeps ownership rights to it.
-It does not become your property.
 No home dialysis benefits are provided for: costs to get or supply power, water, or waste disposal systems; costs of a person to help with the dialysis procedure; and costs that are not needed to run the dialysis equipment.